beelauuu/Strava-Jokes/README.md

-# stravaJokes
+# Strava Jokes

-Uses webhooks and HTTP requests to append a joke onto the description of any Strava activity
+Uses webhooks w/ Stokehook and HTTP requests to append a joke onto the description of any Strava activity